Electrical Installation Cost for Common and Affordable Upgrades

 - Properly-grounded receptacles—recommended for computers, newer televisions, air conditioning units and refrigerators.
 Grounding-type receptacles often have been installed where there is no true ground connection.
 I suggest you buy and use a GFCI and grounding plug-in tester wherever you plan to connect high-power or expensive equipment –or have me test for free while looking at other work for you.
 Grounded equipment may contain lethal current and relies on the ground connection to trip your breaker if internal wiring faults and energizes exposed metal surfaces.
 Surge suppressors commonly used for computers and entertainment centers must have a true ground connection in order to dissipate surges and protect your equipment.
 A ‘fake’ ground socket puts valuable computers and data, flat-screen TV’s and other expensive equipment – and people – at risk.

-Electrical installation cost: Grounding non-grounded receptacle locations can often cost only $50/ea. and is usually under $85 per location, for work orders totaling $225 or more.
-Another option, where only personnel safety is concerned and sensitive equipment is not an issue, is to protect non-grounding locations using GFCI receptacles, which may be done for under $40/ea (see below).
+Electrical installation cost: Grounding non-grounded receptacle locations can often cost only $60/ea. and is usually under $85 per location, for work orders totaling $285 or more.
+Another option, where only personnel safety is concerned and sensitive equipment is not an issue, is to protect non-grounding locations using GFCI receptacles, which may be done for under $50/ea (see below).
 Note that locations to be used for heavy loads such as air conditioning or space heating should be upgraded on modern, grounding cable rather than retrofit-grounded (see new circuits, below).

 - New circuits/new receptacles–provide improved reliability over just grounding an existing receptacle, and can reduce overload on pre-existing circuits by shifting load to a new circuit.
 New and/or dedicated circuits are critical if you plan to connect high-power cord-and-plug equipment such as space heaters or window air conditioners.
 Cost varies greatly and is usually cheapest in the basement, then the ground floor, then the top floor, and most expensive in a middle floor, which is isolated from any unfinished utility space (basement, attic) where wire may run between accessible floor joists or rafters.
 In 2010, the cost to install new residential circuits in Philadelphia and most other areas went up by $40, due to the expensive AFCI-type circuit breaker now required for new locations throughout a home.
 Be sure to verify AFCI-protection when comparing quotes from other installers.

-Electrical installation cost: A basement receptacle on a new circuit could be from $100.
-A 1st floor receptacle on a new circuit could be from $165.
-Other locations may be $300 and up, although multiple receptacles on a single new circuit may average less.
+Electrical installation cost: A basement receptacle on a new circuit could be from $160.
+A 1st floor receptacle on a new circuit could be from $175.
+Other locations may be $350 and up for the first location, while multiple receptacles on a single new circuit may average less per location.

 - Flat-screen TV mounting with new recessed receptacles and A/V jacks — One of the great potentials for flat-screen LCD, LED and Plasma TV’s is the elimination of bulky ‘entertainment center’ furniture, or the ability to install the multimedia display in areas not possible with the deep footprint and excessive weight of cathode-ray tube (CRT) TV’s.
 But a satisfying no-furniture flat-screen installation requires some specialized electrical power and AV wiring/cabling that may be beyond the weekend handyman of the house.
 A good installation will need a new — ideally, recessed — receptacle and A/V wall-plate to permit the connection of cord-and-plug power and A/V sources behind the TV without creating a bulge there that prevents it from laying as flat as possible against the wall.
 Articulated swing-arm mounts may further require fabrication of special structural support if your preferred location doesn’t happen to fall on a good wall stud.